 During the past two decades the importance of light microscopy increased tremendously in all types of biological research.
 In addition to the image acquisition at various types of microscopes, data handling and image analysis, now also in combination with artificial intelligence, is becoming more and more important.

 Microscopes and support for image analysis is available for all research groups of the Biozentrum

 The Imaging Core Facility (IMCF) provides infrastructure for all microscopy techniques currently used in life sciences.
 The microscopes in the facility span the entire range from standard wide-field microscopy to confocal microscopy and super-resolution microscopy.
-The newly established facility started to operate in autumn 2011.
+The core facility started to operate in autumn 2011.
 There are 6 point scanning confocal microscopes, 2 spinning disk confocal microscopes, 3 wide-field microscopes, a serial 2-Photon tomography microscope, a lightsheet microscope, a slide scanner and a 3D-SIM super-resolution microscope available.
 The aim of the IMCF is not only to provide the facility users with well-maintained modern microscopy systems as well as with theoretical and technical support but also to develop and adapt new microscopy techniques and image analysis routines.